Eye-Tracking For Conversion Rate Optimisation

 This creates new opportunities to optimize digital content in a more sensitive and engaging way.
 Apart from game design, the technology is also especially valuable for usability and market testing, video and ad evaluation, and website design optimization in general.

 Interestingly though research by Nielsen indicates that facial coding used in isolation is a poor predictor of sales.
-EEG research that tracks brain waves is a more powerful indicator of sales.
-This is why it’s important to use emotional engagement measures along side eye gaze and other research methods to give you a better understanding of the impact of visual content.
+EEG research that tracks brain waves is a more powerful indicator.
+This is why it’s important to use emotional engagement measures along side eye gaze and other research methods.
+It gives you a better understanding of the impact of visual content.

 One advantage of eye-tracking though is that the eye doesn’t lie.
 We can’t control what we initially look at when we see an image.
 Indeed, research by eye-tracking company Sticky.ad has discovered a gap between what people say they were looking at when they first glance at an image and where their gaze is actually focused.
 Self reporting is an unreliable method of identifying what people look at partly because our conscious brain filters out a lot of the information that our visual cortex processes.

-At the same time usability testing and remote Voice of Customer solutions can add to our understanding of how people interact with a user interface and provide insights into the issues they encounter.
-Each method of research provides a different perspective on how people respond to visual content and tend are most powerful when combined with each other.
+At the same time usability testing and remote Voice of Customer solutions can add to our understanding of how people interact with a user interface.
+It provides insights into the issues they encounter.
+Each method of research provides a different perspective on how people respond to visual content.

 Is There A Correlation Between Eye Gaze and Mouse Movements?

 Some user experience solutions claim there is a high correlation between mouse movement and eye gaze, but the evidence does not support this.
-The highest published correlation is 69% (Lynne Cooke), but research by Google ( see page 29) indicates it is more in the region of 42% and according to an anecdotal study it is only 32%.
+The highest published correlation is 69%.
+But research by Google (see page 29) indicates it is more in the region of 42% and according to an anecdotal study it is only 32%.
 However, Simple usability claim it may be even lower, if not non-existent, when visitors begin to scroll.
 This is because people tend to scroll and scan content with their mouse either being static (because they use the scroll-wheel) or their mouse follows the right-hand scroll bar.
 You can almost guarantee that users won’t be looking at where their mouse is when they scroll down a page.

 The “F” Shape: